We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 These include thicker tires, heavier rims, and hydraulic brakes.

-The Trek Domane SL5 is fitted with high-quality, lightweight components that complement its OCLV carbon frame.
+Trek Domane SL 5 Gen 4 is fitted with high-quality, lightweight components that complement its OCLV carbon frame.

 This, coupled with IsoSpeed technology, makes for a surprisingly tight yet smooth ride.